lilv98/lilv98.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
-I'm a second year Ph.D student at University of Toronto working with Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/).
-My research interests broadly lie in machine learning and data mining, in particular data-driven social science, human behavior modeling, knowledge representation learning and reasoning, and recommender systems.
+I'm a 3rd year PhD student at University of Toronto working with Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/).
+My research interests lie in machine learning and data mining, in particular human behavior modeling, knowledge representation learning, and recommender systems.
 Besides research, my passion for sports has always been an integral part of who I am, with basketball, badminton, and billiards ranking high on my list of favorites.
 Always eager to connect with fellow sports enthusiasts and academicians, I look forward to getting to know you all!

 ## News
+* Dec 2024: I passed the PhD Qualifying Exam!
+A huge thank you to my supervisory committee members - Prof. Ashton Anderson, Prof. Chris Maddision, and Prof. Colin Raffel.
 * Oct 2024: I was invited to review for ICLR 2025 and AISTATS 2025
-* Sep 2024: **Maia-2: A Unified Model for Human-AI Alignment in Chess** was accepted by NeurIPS 2024 \[[preprint](https://arxiv.org/abs/2409.20553)\], try it out on Lichess (join A/B test) @ \[[Lichess Bot](https://lichess.org/@/maia9)\], see you in Vancouver!
+* Sep 2024: **Maia-2: A Unified Model for Human-AI Alignment in Chess** was accepted by NeurIPS 2024 \[[preprint](https://arxiv.org/abs/2409.20553)\], try it out on Lichess (join A/B teslt) @ \[[Lichess Bot](https://lichess.org/@/maia9)\], see you in Vancouver!
 * Aug 2024: I was invited to review for TheWebConf (WWW) 2025
 * Jul 2024: I officially formed my PhD supervisory committee, which includes Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/) as my supervisor, along with Prof. [Chris Maddision](https://www.cs.toronto.edu/~cmaddis/) and Prof. [Colin Raffel](https://colinraffel.com/) as committee members.
 * Jul 2024: I was invited to serve in the program committee of AAAI 2025